GurmukhSKharod/Fall-Hacks-2023/README.md

 Overview:

-This app starts by running the backend server.
-Then the frontend server.
-This can be done in the terminal with "npm run dev".
-Once the servers are running, we can click on the given frontend server link to run the app on a browser, such as Google Chrome.
-This link is given in the form: "http://localhost:____/", where the "____" is replaced by a port number given.

 The application grabs the current user location if allowed to by the user, then requests that location to the Google Maps API (if the location exists).
 Secondly, it grabs all nearby universities to the user and sends individual responses to the Google Maps API with Axios.
 After each request goes through, a Google Maps "Marker" is placed at each university and its facilities.